 When arrested on criminal charges, it is best practice to contact an experienced criminal defense attorney or Mesa DUI Attorney.
-Our Mesa DUI Lawyers encourage you to seek immediate legal representation if you are facing criminal charges in Mesa.
-Whereas, failure to do so could mean the difference between time in jail and getting you case substantially reduced or dismissed.
+Thus, our Mesa DUI Lawyers encourage you to seek immediate legal representation if you are facing criminal charges in Mesa.
+Whereas, failure to do so could mean the difference between time in jail and getting your case substantially reduced or dismissed.

 Regardless if you are facing DUI, Extreme DUI, Super Extreme DUI, or Aggravated DUI charges, our Mesa Criminal Defense Team will be of benefit.
-Additionally, in some cases we may be able to appear in court on your behalf.
+Additionally, in some cases, our Mesa Drunk Driving Attorneys may be able to appear in court on your behalf.
 When possible, our acting on your behalf in the Mesa Courtrooms gives you the peace of mind that our experienced

 Depending on the circumstances of your case, one of our experienced Mesa DUI Attorneys can represent you in court without your presence.
 When this is possible, our lawyers acting on your behalf in the courtroom frees you up to continue to go about your daily duties, not miss work, and be confident that you have someone on your side working for the best possible outcome.

 FREQUENTLY ASKED DUI QUESTIONS OF A MESA DUI LAWYER

 A DUI is an arrest for driving under the influence of intoxicating liquor or drugs, also known as a DWI.
 With the change in marijuana laws in Arizona, our lawyers are seeing Mesa Drug DUI’s more often.
 Therefore, make sure you hire an attorney that is well versed in the current DUI laws.